khalid-saqr/Mars-Near-Surface-Turbulence/README.md

 Companion repository for the manuscript:

-**Limits of Reduced Closures in Mars Near-Surface Turbulence: Evidence from the InSight and Mars 2020 Missions**
+**Limits of Reduced Turbulence Closures on Mars: Evidence from the InSight and Mars 2020 Missions**

 This repository contains the code and bundled assets used to reproduce a cross-mission analysis of near-surface Martian turbulence using **InSight** and **Perseverance/MEDA** data.
 The workflows cover data acquisition from NASA PDS, harmonization into common state vectors, regression and spectral diagnostics, dimensionless-regime analysis, and generation of report figures.